 Low bounce wedges (4 – 6º) are ideal for firm turf, tight lies and compact sand in bunkers.
 They also raise the leading edge less when opening the face, making it easier to hit higher lofted shots and flop shots.

-High bounce wedges (10º +) are ideal for soft turf, fluffy lies and bunkers with lots of sand.
-The high bounce prevents the leading edge digging into the turf/sand.
+High bounce wedges (10º+) are ideal for soft turf, fluffy lies and bunkers with lots of sand.
+The high bounce prevents the leading edge from digging into the turf/sand.
 They can also be beneficial for golfers who create a steep angle of attack and take large divots.

 What bounce should I have on my wedges?